basho-labs/little_riak_book/en/06-notes.md

 1. Worker #1 reads the non-existent lock
 2. Worker #2 reads the non-existent lock
 3. Worker #2 writes its ID to the lock
-4. Worker #2 starts processing the data set
+4. Worker #2 starts processing the dataset
 4. Worker #1 writes its ID to the lock
-5. Worker #1 starts processing the data set
+5. Worker #1 starts processing the dataset

 ### Lock, a second draft